When I was in my teens, the internet was a symbol of opportunity for me.

 So-called “link tax” grants publishers of press publications direct copyright over the articles.
 This change will give them more power when enforcing their rights towards news aggregators who publish snippets of original text.
 The impact of this article is exaggerated.
 The link itself is not enough; there must also be a substantial amount of the original content next to the link.
 The directive is specific enough that it shouldn’t pose problems to non-profit sites like Wikipedia.
 It excludes scientific research and linking for private purposes (posting on your social media profiles, in emails, etc.).

 The larger point of concern is article 13 (now renumbered as article 17).
 It affects platforms for uploading content such as YouTube.
 Previously uploading pirated content was a responsibility of the person who uploaded it and the platform was considered innocent in such copyright infringement.
 New legislation moves the responsibility towards the platform.
 Platforms will have to show that they are actively fighting piracy.
 The assumption is, that content filters are the only realistic way of fighting this problem.
-But this leads to concern that false positives.
+Inevitably such automated filters would make mistakes.
 In cases such as parody or critique, it could lead to the suppression of freedom of expression.
 While this sounds terrible, the actual text of the directive leaves some place for optimism.
 The directive requires platforms to establish an appeals process, probably with human review, with the power to override wrong decisions by automatic filtering systems.
-The open-source community won’t be affected much by all this.
+The open-source community is safe for now.
 GitHub and other open-source hosts have been granted exemptions from all of this.

 Regardless, the Internet is growing up.
 And while growing up, the big dream is slowly being replaced by limits and responsibility.
 Rules and laws will eventually facilitate smoother relationships between subjects on the internet.
 The internet is not a toy anymore.
 Big dream and unlimited freedom are being replaced by the power to have a tremendous impact.
 Responsibly and lawfully.